-Emancipation Petition Requirements
+Emancipation Court Procedure: Petition Requirements

-In addition, minors must show the court that they are sufficiently mature to care for themselves.
-This means that the minor can financially support himself or herself, provide for his or her own shelter, and make appropriate decisions on his or her own behalf.
+In addition, minors must show the court that they're sufficiently mature to care for themselves.
+This means that the minor can financially support him or herself, provide for his or her own shelter, and make appropriate decisions on his or her own behalf.
 Some states require that the minors already support themselves and live totally or partially on their own.

 Minor's Best Interests

 The court then looks at all the evidence in order to determine whether emancipation is in the minor's best interests.
 This best interests concept is similar to the test applied in child custody cases.
-Since an emancipation order must be in the minor's best interests, if the minor's situation changes, such an order can, in some states, be rescinded by the court and the minor declared to be returned to the parents' care and control.
+Since an emancipation order must be in the minor's best interests, if the minor's situation changes, such an order can (in some states) be rescinded by the court and the minor declared to be returned to the parents' care and control.

 States with no statutory provision or procedures for minors to apply for emancipation may still determine or confirm that minors have been emancipated through the common law or case law in that state.
 Minors file a petition with the court and provide the information necessary, such as the following:

 Questions?
 Get Legal Help for Your Emancipation Case Today

 There are many reasons why a minor would want to petition the court for emancipation.
 Perhaps there are serious disagreements with a guardian or maybe the minor is planning to move in with another family figure.
-Regardless of the reason, an experienced attorney can walk you through the process.
+Regardless of the reason, an experienced attorney can walk you through the court procedure.
 Get started today by contacting a family law attorney near you.